Section last updated: January 2019.

-If the Team Leader declines to restore a registration, he should inform the proprietor in writing of his reasons for so doing, and offer a hearing.
+If the Restorations Manager declines to restore a registration, s/he should inform the proprietor in writing of his reasons for so doing and offer a hearing.
 If, after a hearing, or in the absence of any response to that letter, the registration is still not restored to record, then only the renewal fee will be refunded, not the restoration fee.
-The restoration of marks is published in the Trade Marks Journal (Section 43(6) and Rule 30(2)).
+The restoration of marks is published in the Trade Marks Journal (Section 43(6) and Rule 37(2)).

 4. Registrable transactions

 Anyone who claims to be entitled to an interest in or under a registered Trade Mark by virtue of a registrable transaction, or to be affected by such a transaction, may apply to have the details of that transaction entered in the register.